SeanLiu2001/SeanLiu2001.github.io/_pages/about.md

 My name is Sean Liu and I am a PhD student in Cognitive and Brain Sciences in the Engel Vision & Imaging Laboratory, and Attention, Memory, and Cognition Lab at the University of Minnesota, Twin Cities.
-Before joining UC Berkeley, I received my Bachelor's Degree in Psychology at Beijing Normal University in 2023.
+Before joining UMN, I received my Bachelor's Degree in Psychology at Beijing Normal University in 2023.
 My research involves understanding human visual plasticity, especially how the visual system achieves stability in a dynamic environment, through a multidisciplinary approach.